What is Considered a Low GPA for Medical School? (+ Tips)

 Your job is to make sure you’re not just “well-rounded.”
 You’re fully aligned with what modern medicine needs.
 Holistic review isn’t easier.
 It’s just deeper.
 And it’s the reason the right premeds get into the right schools, even if their stats aren’t perfect.

-Here’s a simplified breakdown of what Adcoms are really evaluating:
+Here’s a simplified breakdown of what AdComs are really evaluating:

 Is It Too Late to Turn Your GPA Around?